fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/temp_candidate_examples.md

   - `T1`: RNP AR APCH with RF (special authorization required)
   - `T2`: RNP AR APCH without RF (special authorization required)
 - optional functional capabilities described in ICAO Doc.
 9613 Vol. 1, Attachment A, section 5
-  - :warning: MISSING Fixed radius paths including RF legs and Fixed Radius Turns ??? :warning:
+  - :warning: MISSING Fixed radius paths including RF legs and Fixed Radius Turns - or possibly other combinations ???
+How are these capabilities exchanged in FIXM ???
+Using `otherNavigationCapabilities` ??? :warning:
 - identification of the type of Vertical Navigation required, as explained in ICAO Doc.
 9613 Part A. section 1.1.4.2.
-  - TODO
+  - :warning: TODO :warning:

+> From FF-ICE/R1 Manual appendix E-2.
+Performance Based Navigation

 Each PBN capability depends on certain navigational capabilities.
 When a PBN capability is based on a navigational capability, that navigational capability must also be present.